jordanribera/vga-passthrough/README.md

 that there are two devices present on each slot.
 Any GPU with HDMI or DisplayPort outputs will also have an audio device since those connections carry audio in addition to video.
 The second thing is the device IDs, which appear in brackets at the end of each line.

-Make a note of the IDs and bus designations for both virtual devices (VGA controller and audio device) associated with your guest GPU:
+Take note of the IDs for the video and audio devices from your guest GPU and stash them into environment
+variables:
 ```
 VGAPT_VGA_ID='10de:1401'
 VGAPT_VGA_AUDIO_ID='10de:0fba'
-VGAPT_VGA_BUS=0a:00.0
-VGAPT_VGA_AUDIO_BUS=0a:00.1
 ```

 ## Banish the guest GPU